Betanin

-Betanin, or Beetroot Red, is a red glycosidic food dye obtained from beets; its aglycone, obtained by hydrolyzing away the glucose molecule, is betanidin.
+Betanin, or beetroot red, is a red glycosidic food dye obtained from beets; its aglycone, obtained by hydrolyzing the glucose molecule, is betanidin.
 As a food additive, its E number is E162.
+As a food additive, betanin has no safety concerns.

-The color of betanin depends on pH; between four and five it is bright bluish-red, becoming blue-violet as the pH increases.
-Once the pH reaches alkaline levels betanin degrades by hydrolysis, resulting in a yellow-brown color.
+The color of betanin depends on pH; between pH four and five, it is bright bluish-red, becoming blue-violet as the pH increases.
+Once the pH reaches alkaline levels, betanin degrades by hydrolysis, resulting in a yellow-brown color.

-Betanin is a betalain pigment, together with isobetanin, probetanin, and neobetanin.
-Other pigments contained in beet are indicaxanthin and vulgaxanthins.
+Betanin is a betalain pigment, together with isobetanin and other betacyanins.